 Xylophone in action (708k / 00’17”)

-Choir Xylophone (made with metal and wood) is running on a custom-built electronic circuit (basic-programmed Pic Microcontroller and sensors).
+Choir Xylophone (made with metal and wood) is running on a custom-built electric circuit (basic-programmed Pic Microcontroller and sensors).
 The instrument talks to a computer (software written with Max/MSP/Jitter) through Midi connection.
 It makes use of image projection and sound processing.

 Exhibition history ITP show: Winter 2003